 The sampling districts are stratified by region and size of the buildings.
-The stratification by region and size of the buildings is based on the size classes used to work out the sampling units.
-The sampling rate varies from one region to another.
+The stratification by size of the buildings is based on the size classes used to work out the sampling units.
+The sampling rate is the same in each stratum.
 Within each stratum, an effect similar to stratification is obtained by systematic sampling in a list classified by geographical entity.

-The regions comprise an average of 350 000 inhabitants.
+There are 201 regions which comprise an average of 350 000 inhabitants.
 The list of sampling districts is sorted within each stratum by sub-region, Kreis (administrative district), the size class of the commune, commune and number of the sample district.
 This list is divided into groups of 100 consecutive sampling districts.
 A sample of 1% is drawn at random for the micro-census in each of these groups and allocated to each month of the year.
-The average quarterly sample in 2006 comprises about 200 000 respondents.
+The average quarterly sample in 2007 comprises about 180 000 respondents.

-A rotation system is composed of four waves.
-Each address remains in the sample four years and 25% of the sample is replaced each year.
+A rotation system is composed of four waves (rotation quarters).
+Each sampling district remains in the sample for four years and 25% of the sample is replaced each year.
+Thus, the degree of overlapping between two consecutive yearly samples is 75%.
 No one is interviewed more than once a year.